josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧬_one_war_many_threat_ecosystems.md

   exploitation to an IRGC-affiliated advanced persistent threat;
 - a July 2026 government advisory on Iranian-affiliated exploitation of internet-connected PLCs;
+- a 19 August joint federal advisory confirming an active threat to Siemens S7 Series PLCs across water and other critical-infrastructure sectors, while not naming the operator of the recent local water incidents;
 - reported investigative and intelligence assessments favouring an Iranian explanation;
 - and a subsequent responsibility claim from APT IRAN and